jozo/simple-pomodoro/README.md

 </p>

-**Simple pomodoro** is a cross-platform application which helps you to follow [Pomodoro](https://en.wikipedia.org/wiki/Pomodoro_Technique) time management technique.
+**Simple pomodoro** is a cross-platform desktop application that helps you to follow the [Pomodoro](https://en.wikipedia.org/wiki/Pomodoro_Technique) time management technique.

 You can set number of rounds and their duration in preferences.